JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Add a fast path to Blitter_32bppAnim::Draw.
 * Replace sprite cache implementation.
+* Only cache sprites at the currently required zoom levels instead of all of them.
 * Add brightness adjusting modes to non-8bpp blitters.

 ### Link graph